yaw277/slire/README.md

 `collection: Collection<any>`

 Direct access to the underlying MongoDB collection instance.
-This property allows you to perform advanced MongoDB operations that aren't covered by the SmartRepo interface, such as aggregations, complex queries, bulk operations, or any other collection-level methods.
+This property allows you to perform advanced MongoDB operations that aren't covered by the Slire interface, such as aggregations, complex queries, bulk operations, or any other collection-level methods.
 When using the collection directly, you can still leverage the repository's helper methods (`applyConstraints`, `buildUpdateOperation`) to maintain consistency with the repository's configured scoping, timestamps, and versioning behavior.

 ### applyConstraints